smudge/decks/railsconf-2022/slides.md

 <!--
 And these files contain the actual *instructions* for how your app should behave in each environment.

-Like, what makes that environment different.
+Like, what makes that environment unique.

-Are you with me so far?
+With me so far?
 Good.
 -->

 ---